 Although the program is administered and partially funded by the Insitute of Particle Physics, the IPP does not have NSERC USRA positions to award and does not administer the TRIUMF positions.
 Students are encouraged to pursue these options by also applying for an NSERC USRA position at a Canadian university or directly to TRIUMF.
 Note that the deadlines at the host university or TRIUMF may be earlier.

 Applying for the IPP CERN Summer Student programme is easy.
 You just have to complete these 3 easy steps:

 Review of applications will begin on January 6, 2014.
-You are encouraged to have your application and all supporting materials submitted before this date, but we will continue accepting applications after that date until all positions are filled.
+You are encouraged to have your application and all supporting materials submitted before this date.

 We will notify the recipients of these positions before the end of January in time for them to be able to factor them into any decisions they may need to make in February concerning possible NSERC USRA or TRIUMF summer student position offers.